icehube/pixel-cube/README.md

      ```

 3. Open the generated HTML file in a browser.
 The page renders an eight-column grid that lazy-loads card data from the accompanying JSON file.
 Use the color-identity checkboxes, the “Show lands” toggle, and the sort dropdown (mana value ↑/↓ or color) to explore the list.
 Each card lists only post-2004 printings, with their symbols served from `dist/assets/set-icons`, and card art loaded from `dist/assets/card-images`, so the page can be viewed offline without re-querying Scryfall.
+4. Switch to the **2024+ Sets** tab to see every card with a printing released in 2024 or later.
+Use the new “Hide checked cards” toggle there to collapse anything you’ve already marked in the main gallery.

 ### Appending more cards